bmarwell/webtrees-missingtombstones/README.md

     `module.php?mod=missingtombstones&mod_action=general`

 There should also be a menu link in the reports menu.

+### Translation
+If you'd like to commit translation files, please send me your `.po` files using a pull request.
+You can generate a `messages.pot`-file using `make update` from the command line.

 ### Links
 * Forum discussion: [Webtrees: Missing Tombstones](http://www.webtrees.net/index.php/en/forum/4-customising/30329-missing-tombstones-module#53294).